Accessing Web Dashboard

-- Configuration Settings: For various settings, such as dashboard settings, multi-node configuration, show vector in title, and graph tree.
+- Configuration Settings: For various settings, such as dashboard settings, and multi-node configuration, show vector in the title, and graph tree.

-- Color Management: To define the color of the graphs according to selected hierarchy level.
+- Color Management: To define the color of the graphs according to the selected hierarchy level.

-- Manage Catalogue: It provides a common platform for the selection of graphs and storing them as a catalogue.
+- Manage Catalogue: It provides a common platform for the selection of graphs and storing them as a catalog.

-Reports menu is used to create various types of reports, such as stat report, compare/trend report, hierarchical report, and so on.
+The reports menu is used to create various types of reports, such as stat reports, compare/trend reports, hierarchical reports, and so on.
 These reports are generated using templates and have other advanced options to include all or selected metrics.
 The reporting format may be selected as Word, HTML or Excel.
 It includes tabular data with or without graphical illustration.
 It also provides links for Drill Down Report, Ready Reports (PageDump, ProgressReport etc.) .

 - Thread Dump: To take thread dump, analyse thread dump, and schedule thread dump.